Grenade attack in 'world's most livable city'

 Gasparini conceded people may be too afraid to come forward due to the weapon used but urged them to do so even if it's anonymously.

-"If anyone does have information please come forward as obviously we want to give them off the streets," he added.
+"If anyone does have information please come forward as obviously we want to get them off the streets," he added.